-When changes are made to the taxable year, as indicated under Taxable Year above, a short-period return is required.
-The short-period return must cover the period of less than 12 months between the prior taxable year-end and the new taxable year.
+When changes are made to the tax year, as indicated under Tax Year, above, a short-period return is required.
+The short-period return must cover the period of less than 12 months between the prior tax year-end and the new tax year.
 The tax rates as provided in UC §§59-7-104 and 59-7-201 apply to short-period returns, which includes a minimum tax of \$100.